briandavidwetzel/rapid_api/README.md

 If you don't want to use ActiveRecord or ActiveModelSerializer, that is OK.
 You can create your own adapters.

 There are two abstract classes that can be used as base classes for your own implementation: `RapidApi::ModelAdapters::Abstract` and `RapidApi::SerializerAdapters::Abstract`.
 See the implemented adapters and tests for examples on how to implement an adapter.
 Post an issue if you get stuck.

-### Contribution
-This gem is still in the early stages of development.
-There are likely to be features that are not supported that should be.
-If that includes something you would like to see added, post an [issue](https://github.com/briandavidwetzel/rapid_api/issues/new), or a [pull request](https://github.com/briandavidwetzel/rapid_api/compare).